Puglia - Bari - Beaches

 Polignano a Mare

-Walking through the historic center of Polignano a Mare is a pleasure even during the day because among the many narrow streets to cross there is always obra and the sea breeze that crosses them.
-Every now and then one of the narrow streets of the center opens onto large terraces with wonderful views of the Polignano coast.
+Walking through the historic center of Polignano a Mare is a pleasure even during the day because among the many narrow streets to cross there is always shade and the sea breeze that passes through them.
+Every now and then one of the streets of the center opens onto large terraces with wonderful views of the Polignano coast.

-In the historic center it is also possible to go to and sunbathe, or take a refreshing swim, in Cala Porto, one of the most beautiful Polignano a Mare beaches.
+In the historic center you can also go to and sunbathe, or take a refreshing swim, at Cala Porto, one of the most beautiful beaches in Polignano a Mare.

-The activities to do in Polignano, both in the city center and in the surrounding area, are many and can satisfy any kind of curiosity or adventurous spirit.
+There are many activities to do in Polignano, both in the city center and in the surrounding area, and they can satisfy every type of curiosity or adventurous spirit.

 Polignano a Mare: what to see